paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-067-aquatic-nuisance-prevention-and-control.md

 Proclamation Number 5030, referred to in par.
 (5), is set out under [section 1453 of this title](./chapter-033-coastal-zone-management.md#section-1453).

 The Alaska Native Claims Settlement Act, referred to in par.
 (9), is Pub.
 L. 92–203, Dec.
 18, 1971, 85 Stat.
-688, as amended, which is classified generally to chapter 33 (§ 1601 et seq.) of Title 43, Public Lands.
+688, which is classified generally to chapter 33 (§ 1601 et seq.) of Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1601&num=0&edition=prelim) and Tables.

 Presidential Proclamation Number 5928, referred to in par.
-(14), is set out under [section 1331 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1331&num=0&edition=prelim).
+(16), is set out under [section 1331 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1331&num=0&edition=prelim).

 #### Amendments
+2022—Par.
+(7).
+Pub.
+L. 117–263, § 11327(e)(2), substituted “Canadian” for “Canandian”.

+Pars.
+(13) to (19).
+Pub.
+L. 117–263, § 11327(a), added pars.
+(13) and (14) and redesignated former pars.
+(13) to (17) as (15) to (19), respectively.

 1996—Pub.
 L. 104–332, § 2(h)(1), (3), made technical amendment to Pub.
 L. 101–646, § 1003, which enacted this section.

 Par.
 (1).
 Pub.
 L. 104–332, § 2(a)(2)(A), redesignated par.
 (2) as (1) and struck out former par.
 (1) which read as follows: “ ‘appropriate Committees’ means the Committee on Public Works and Transportation and the Committee on Merchant Marine and Fisheries in the House of Representatives and the Committee on Environment and Public Works and Committee on Commerce, Science, and Transportation in the Senate; and”.